Anon9001/UST-loss-calc-cex/README.md

 ## USAGE with arguments to run the program
-USAGE: python3 run.python &lt;snapshot file name&gt; &lt;block height of snapshot&gt &lt;timestamp of blockheight in miliseconds&gt &lt;aUST to UST value at block height of snapshot&gt
+USAGE: python3 run.python &lt;snapshot file name&gt; &lt;block height of snapshot&gt; &lt;timestamp of blockheight in miliseconds&gt; &lt;aUST to UST value at block height of snapshot&gt;

 Example: python3 run.python terra1hzh9vpxhsk8253se0vv5jj6etdvxu3nv8z07zu.csv 7607789 1652407129000 1.263

-&lt;snapshot file name&gt - This is the file that was created with the snapshot tool
+&lt;snapshot file name&gt; - This is the file that was created with the snapshot tool

-&lt;block height of snapshot&gt - This is the block height you used when creating the snapshot file with the snapshot tool
+&lt;block height of snapshot&gt; - This is the block height you used when creating the snapshot file with the snapshot tool

-&lt;timestamp of blockheight in miliseconds&gt  - This is the timestamp in miliseconds that the block was at at the block height used in the snapshot tool
+&lt;timestamp of blockheight in miliseconds&gt;  - This is the timestamp in miliseconds that the block was at at the block height used in the snapshot tool

-&lt;aUST to UST value at block height of snapshot&gt - This is the value of aUST.
+&lt;aUST to UST value at block height of snapshot&gt; - This is the value of aUST.
 When you convert 1aUST to UST, it is multiplied by this.
 When anchor stopped running, the conversion rate was 1.263